14 effective corporate governance best practices to implement now

 10. Communicate effectively with shareholders

-While it’s tempting to start greasing the wheels with shareholders ahead of proxy season, the governance best practice is to proactively identify and respond to shareholder concerns.
-Boards should work with their teams to monitor their activist investors and craft response strategies to remedy any discontent long before it’s time to issue proxy statements.
-This helps organizations better understand their shareholders and ultimately create a collaborative and productive environment for the annual meeting and beyond.
+While it’s tempting to start greasing the wheels with shareholders ahead of proxy season, the governance best practice is to identify and respond to shareholder concerns proactively.
+Boards should work with their teams to monitor their activist investors and craft response strategies to remedy any discontent long before issuing proxy statements.
+This helps organizations better understand their shareholders and create a collaborative and productive environment for the annual meeting and beyond.

 Generative AI can still be considered an emerging technology.
 Yet boards who want to ride that wave — not get lost in the tide — should consider how to efficiently and securely integrate AI into board and company operations.